CallumMcFadgen/got_apples_express/README.md

 ```
 nodemon app.js
 ```
-to start a copy running on a development server, once the application has compiled , enter the url http://localhost:3333 to open the application in a browser
+to start a copy running on a development server, once the application has compiled , enter the url http://localhost:3333 to open the application in a browser where a messgae should be visible.
 <br />
 <br />
 A RESTful Client like Insomnia or Postman would be useful for running tests on the API's